 After that, the startup script should modify your path so you can run any of the ISIS applications.
 Check you path before and after the script to see if $ISISROOT/bin has been added.

+#3 Updated by Barnaby Norman about 1 year ago

+Many thanks for your response.

+Edited

+After that, the startup script should modify your path so you can run any of the ISIS applications.
+Check you path before and after the script to see if $ISISROOT/bin has been added.

-#3 Updated by Barnaby Norman 11 months ago
+#3 Updated by Barnaby Norman about 1 year ago

 Many thanks for your response.